 In regard to Candida overgrowth, there are many factors that will determine how many carbohydrates the individual can consume comfortably, which include the following: what species and strain of Candida they carry, the level of overgrowth that is present, how long they have had overgrowth, whether it is systemic or local, the overall health of their gut, whether they are insulin resistant, and what other health conditions they have in addition to Candida.

 What I have found to be true for myself (someone who has dealt personally with most of the conditions I mention above) and most people that I work with who have the conditions I mentioned above is that anything above 60 or 70 grams of carbs per day typically results in a wide variety of symptoms like depression, anxiety, irritability, insomnia, and cravings for sugar and carbohydrates, as well as a flare in Candida overgrowth.
 For some people, even that is too high and they do better in the ketogenic range of less than 50.
 If one is dealing with SIBO, then carb level will definitely need to be below 50 to achieve significant improvements.
+And eliminating cravings for sugar and carbs is usually best achieved by getting below 50.

 Therefore, I educate that this is the range that will probably work the best if you are dealing with the conditions I have already mentioned.
 However, one person may function optimally at 25 grams of carbs per day, while another may function most optimally at 70 grams per day.
 And, we are speaking of total carbs, not net carbs.